SACI: Study programs

 SACI offered programs including: Academic Year & Semester Abroad, Post-Baccalaureate Programs in Conservation, 2-year MFA in Studio Art, an MA in Art History, a Venice Summer program and Summer Studies (including summer term non-credit study programs).

 History

 SACI was the oldest American art school in Florence.
 The institution was founded in 1975 by painter Jules Maidoff.

 Since 1975, over 10,000 students have attended SACI.

 SACI's Conservation Department worked on paintings from the Renaissance, giving students the opportunity to learn while actually restoring works.
-Between 1996 and 2006 the department fully restored the historical Chapel of [(Santa Maria degli Angiolini)], which had been closed since 1966, when it was damaged by the flood.
+Between 1996 and 2006, the department fully restored the historic Chapel of [(Santa Maria degli Angiolini)], which had been closed since 1966, when it was damaged by the flood.

 In June 2021, SACI's Board of Trustees communicated that, due to the consequences of the global COVID-19 pandemics, including lockdowns and travel restrictions, it had initiated the closing process of the school.